Edmunds' Pharmacology for the Primary Care Provider - Elsevier eBook on VitalSource (Retail Access Card), 5th Edition

 Elsevier eBook on VitalSource - Access Card

-Master the pharmacologic principles and drug information you need to safely and effectively prescribe drugs for primary care!
+Help students master the pharmacologic principles and drug information needed to safely and effectively prescribe drugs for primary care!
 Edmunds' Pharmacology for the Primary Care Provider, 5th Edition is written for Nurse Practitioners, other Advanced Practice Nursing prescribers, and Physician Assistants.
 Unlike other pharmacotherapeutics textbooks, it focuses on the drugs most commonly used in primary care settings.
 A new chapter format and body-system approach make learning easier, and standardized clinical guidelines ensure best practices in pharmacotherapeutics.
 Updated and impeccably accurate drug content includes the latest drug classes, specific drugs, and therapeutic uses in primary care.
-Continuing to emphasize health promotion strategies, this new edition includes new chapters on pharmacogenetics, drugs for ADHD, nutritional supplements, and more.
+Continuing to emphasize health promotion strategies, this new edition adds new chapters on pharmacogenetics, drugs for ADHD, nutritional supplements, and more.

 - Comprehensive pharmacotherapeutics content is written specifically for Nurse Practitioners, other Advanced Practice Nurses, and Physician Assistants.